sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Moved error strings into libcrypto.so which required modifying a few more things.
+Not sure this is correct but seems like what is done in other cases.
+Good enough anyway, though it seems odd to make libcrypto depend on esni, but whatever.

 - Started to add javadoc text and doxygen-generated output.
 Will see if I can turn that into .md.
 Gonna start by trying [this](https://github.com/sourcey/moxygen) (but that had some npm issues, followed [this](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/)